JulianWielga/angular-masonry-wall/README.md

 	```
 	+ data-x-margin - Horizontal gap between image containers (default: 0)
 	+ data-y-Margin - Vertical gap between image containers (default: 0)
-	+ data-img-width - Image width you'll be using for the layout, ideally should be image's natural width (default: width of first element)
+	+ data-img-width - Image width you'll be using for the layout, ideally should be image's natural width (if not set or 0: width of first element)

 That's it!